These savory vegan grilled tofu and veggie kebabs are super simple to whip up, and delicious dipped in homemade vegan peanut sauce.

 - 1 tbsp rice vinegar

-- 1 14-oz package extra firm tofu, sliced into 1 inch cubes
+- 1 14-oz package extra firm tofu, sliced into 1-inch cubes (drained and pressed dry)

 For the peanut sauce: